alicerunsonfedora/costumemaster/README.md

 - [KeyboardShortcuts][keys] (added when cloning)
 - (Optional, but recommended) [SwiftLint][linter]

-Clone the Xcode project, ensure that dependencies are install with the Swift Package Manager, and then run the **Game** scheme to build the project in Xcode.
+1. Clone the Xcode project and ensure that dependencies are install with the Swift Package Manager.
+2. In the project settings, change the bundle identifier to your own bundle identifier (See Game Center, In-App Purchases).
+3. Run the **Game** scheme to build the project in Xcode.

 To make a release version, click on the destination ("My Mac") and select "Any Mac (Apple Silicon, Intel)", then go to **Product &rsaquo;
 Archive**.